jaspernbrouwer/git-flow-hooks/README.md

 Configuration
 -------------

+This is completely optional!

+#### Global

+Copy the file `/path/to/git-flow-hooks/modules/git-flow-hooks-config.sh.dist` to `/path/to/git-flow-hooks/git-flow-hooks-config.sh` (hooks directory) and change whatever you like.

+#### Local

-Copy the file `/path/to/git-flow-hooks/modules/git-flow-hooks-config.sh.dist` to `.git/git-flow-hooks-config.sh` and change whatever you like.
+Copy the file `/path/to/git-flow-hooks/modules/git-flow-hooks-config.sh.dist` to `.git/git-flow-hooks-config.sh` (repository root) and change whatever you like.

-This is completely optional.
+Any settings in the local configuration file will override settings in the global one.
+So remove settings you _don't_ want to override.

+#### git-flow

 [git-flow (AVH Edition)][1] has some useful configuration options too.
 See its [wiki][5] for a complete list.